 AT&T also hosts a community forum, a chat box, a Twitter profile, and a Facebook profile.
 You can also check AT&T's Support Center, which is home to a variety of FAQs that may serve you well when an issue arises.
 When it comes to customer service, AT&T cares.
 For example and for businesses, AT&T offers two-step verification to fortify your network.

 Customer reviews and company reputation are two great ways to determine whether or not you might enjoy an AT&T cell phone plan.
 AT&T scored a 71/100 on the American Customer Satisfaction Index, an average score amongst its competitors.
 Yet, AT&T is an Accredited Business with an A+ score with the Better Business Bureau.
-However and even more baffling, Trustpilot, a website that ranks companies purely from customer reviews, rates AT&T a 2.1/0.
-Keep in mind that the experiences of one customer are not representative of the company as a whole, but it is important to spot potential issues you may have with the company early nonetheless.
+However and even more baffling, Trustpilot, a website that ranks companies purely with customer reviews, rates AT&T a 2.1/10.
+So keep in mind that the experiences of one customer are not representative of the company as a whole, but it is important to spot potential issues you may have with the company early nonetheless.

 AT&T overall is a good option, offering a variety of phones, strong coverage that rivals Verizon, and an incredibly speedy service.
 However, what gives AT&T an edge over its competitors is its Unlimited Data plan.
-So if you're a data hog and enjoy services such as DirectTV, then it may be best to select AT&T.
+So if you're a data hog and would like the added benefit of DIRECTV's packages, then it may be best to select AT&T.

 Curious about how the major competitors fare against one another in terms of overall cell phone plans?
 Then be sure to read our review of the best cell phone plans.